k2view-academy/K2View-Academy/articles/38_reports/03_data_binding.md

 **Custom Data Set Definition**

-The **custom data set** allows defining any required endpoint, by setting the following properties:
+The **custom data set** allows to define any required endpoint, by setting the following properties:

 * **Uri/path** - the value depends on the configuration of the parent data source.
 If the data source's endpoint is a full-path URL, the data set's Uri/path should be empty.
 If, however, the data source's endpoint is a base URL, then the data set's Uri/path should contain the full-path URL of the data endpoint.
 * **Method** - specifies the request method.
 The supported methods are GET and POST.